How to: Debug Windows Service Applications

 To debug a service

 Install your service.
-For more information, see How to: Install and Uninstall Services.
+For more information, see.

 In Visual Studio, choose Processes from the Debug menu.